Shannon Des Roches Rosa

 thank you, pee on the sidewalk when they think no one’s looking, or

-live on naught but chicken nuggets.
+live on nothing but chicken nuggets.

 I want you to get to know my son and the people with disabilities in